GiftXXVI/FSND_Capstone/README.md

 Unit Tests depend on the presence of a database (preferably a separate database), properly configured in the `TEST_DATABASE_NAME` environment variable.

+Both databases (live and test) should have their schema created by running migrations against each database.

 ## Resource Endpoint Library

 ### Movies